zoroqi/srid.ca/b3ee5ec0.md

 # Using Twitter

 {.ui .message}
-This is a work-in-progress note
+This is a work-in-progress note, created on the day I decided to re-join Twitter.
+Over the coming weeks, I'll see how this experiment goes and update this note accordingly.

 I'm not a huge fan of Twitter for several reasons; however, there is one good reason to be on Twitter: **social engagement**.[^not-just-twitter]